 A Note About Prosthetic Memories:

 As far as I know, the first person to coin the term was Alison Landsberg in her book Prosthetic Memory: The Transformation of American Remembrance in the Age of Mass Culture, 2004.
 In the past, a prosthetic memory was considered like a prosthetic arm, artificial.
-It's a memory that could be acquired by an oral tradition of stories, but I would expand that to anything with which we don’t have direct experience, like the memories we acquire by looking at photographs of ourselves as infants.
+It's a memory that an oral tradition of stories could acquire.
+Still, I would expand that to anything we don’t have direct experience with, like the memories we acquire by looking at photographs of ourselves as infants.
 The experience was real but mitigated by time and the photograph itself.

 However, with the development of technology, that notion of artificiality has been transmuted.
-The experiences we acquire in the age of mass culture are technically artificial, but it doesn’t matter anymore whether or not our experiences are real, like Rachel’s memories of where she learned to play the piano in Bladerunner.
+The experiences we acquire in the age of mass culture are technically artificial.
+Still, it doesn’t matter whether or not our experiences are real, like Rachel’s memories of where she learned to play the piano in Bladerunner.
 What matters is that she plays “beautifully,” and thus, continues to develop additional memories from her actual playing.
-Through these media: television, film, and the internet, etc. we gain access to memories of events through which we didn’t live but will take on as our own.
+Through these media: television, film, and the internet, etc., we gain access to memories of events through which we didn’t live but will take on as our own.